 Naming the business ‘Mike’s Fancy Cheese Co.’ (taken from a quote from James Long’s 1896 cheese-making book, describing one man as a producer of ’fancy cheese’), the development of his cheese making facility took place in late 2013.
 Sourcing milk from a small farm ten miles away (140 milking cattle), Mike daily collects 600 litres of milk, returning to his vat to make 27 Young Bucks a week (compare that with Stichelton, who make around 30 wheels a day, and Colston Bassett, one of the smallest Stilton dairies, at 155 a day).

-Young Buck is based on a Stilton-recipe; made with unpasteurised milk, a slow-gentle acidification of the curd, hand-ladling, rubbing up and hastening similar to that of Stilton (to encourage a ruby-red yeast rind).
+Young Buck is based on an old text that Mike found on Stilton.
+Different to modern-day Stilton it is made outside the region with unpasteurised milk, a slow-gentle acidification of the curd and hand-ladling; but it retains some similarities – rubbing up, hastening (to encourage a ruby-red yeast rind) and piercing late to encourage blueing.
 It is then aged for 12-15 weeks before being split and sold by The Courtyard Dairy only at its peak.

-When fully mature it is rich, creamy and rounded, like the best Stilton, but with a long-lingering finish and just a touch of Northern Ireland.
+When fully mature it is rich, creamy and rounded with a long-lingering finish and just a touch of Northern Ireland.

 This product will have two weeks shelf life from the date of delivery.
 Conveniently, at checkout you can choose a delivery date even well in the future if you would like your cheese delivering for a specific event.